 Brillson, Leila.
 “10 Rising Miami Artists to Start Collecting Now,” Refinary29, April 2012.

 Yu, Betty.
-“Using Art To Heal at Lotus House,” 6 NBC Miami, Television, April 2012,
+“Using Art To Heal at Lotus House,” 6 NBC Miami, April 2012, television.

 Moskovitz, Diana.
 “Standing on the sun: Artist profiles homeless women of Miami’s Lotus House,” Miami Herald, Visual Arts, April 2012.